SquadcastHub/squadcasthub.github.io/pages/mydoc/progress_whatsup_gold.md

 This document will help you integrate Progress WhatsUp Gold with Squadcast.

-[WhatsUp Gold](https://www.whatsupgold.com/) provides complete visibility into the status and performance of applications, network devices and servers in the cloud or on-premises with its network availability and performance monitoring capabilities.
+[Progress WhatsUp Gold](https://www.whatsupgold.com/) provides complete visibility into the status and performance of applications, network devices and servers in the cloud or on-premises with its network availability and performance monitoring capabilities.
 Route detailed events from WhatsUp Gold to the right users in Squadcast.

 ## How to integrate WhatsUp Gold with Squadcast